insinfo/galileo/packages/install/auth/README.md

 # auth
-This add-on generates a simple boilerplate for using `package:angel_auth` to perform JWT authentication.
+This add-on generates a simple boilerplate for using `package:galileo_auth` to perform JWT authentication.

 Other `auth_*` addons can be plugged in here, simply by passing them the created `auth` object.